ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Examining various facets of the contemporary tax system.

-• Analyzing the effects of taxes and the interplay between different tax types, focusing on business taxes.
+• Analysing the effects of taxes and the interplay between different tax types, focusing on business taxes.

 • Developing strategies for tax planning in the context of business operations.